shutter-network/shutter-keyper-deployment/scripts/dkg_injection_guide.md

 ### 4. Run the DKG injection script

-Run the DKG injection script and provide the correct time capsule backup path:
+Run the DKG injection script in the `shutter-keyper-deployment` directory and provide the correct time capsule backup path:

 ```bash
 ./scripts/inject_dkg_result.sh <path_to_backup>